Pepco (retailer)

 Pepco is a Polish discount store chain with shops across Europe.
-It is part of the London headquartered and Polish listed 'Pepco Group' alongside sister Polish brand Dealz.
-Pepco shops account for most of the group's shops with 3500 branches across Europe (out of a total of 4600), and has replaced Dealz (in format and brand) completely in most European countries, except for Poland, Ireland and the Isle of Man.Pepco filed for bankruptcy in 2025 only in Germany.
+It is part of the London headquartered and Polish listed Pepco Group.
+Pepco shops account for most of the group's shops with 3500 branches across Europe (out of a total of 4600), and has replaced Dealz (in format and brand) completely in most European countries, except for Poland, Ireland and the Isle of Man.
+Pepco filed for bankruptcy in 2025 only in Germany.

 History

-In 1999 the British retailer ...instore (then Brown & Jackson plc) expanded into Poland, where they opened Poundstretcher shops in the country.
+In 1999, the British retail conglomerate Brown & Jackson plc expanded into Poland, where they opened Poundstretcher shops in the country.
 Following poor performance, B&J Poland was sold to South African firm Tradegro in 2002 and was taken over by Pepkor in 2004.
-Following the takeover, the businesses and shops were rebranded to Pepco.
+Following the takeover, the businesses and Poundstretcher shops were rebranded to Pepco.

 From 2013 onwards, Pepco began to expand into other European markets: